gallexis/PyTorrent/README.md

 Don't hesitate to ask me questions if you need help, or send me a pull request for new features or improvements.

-### Todo
-- Resume a download stopped
-- Leech or Seed to other peers

 ### Installation
 You can run the following command to install the dependencies using pip